'It's the reflex': Veteran helped disarm gunman at gay club

 “I’m gonna see that guy in court,” Fierro said.
 “And that guy’s gonna see who did him.”

 Metz reported from Salt Lake City.
-Associated Press reporter Jamie Stengle in Dallas contributed.
+Associated Press reporter Jamie Stengle in Dallas, Randy Herschaft in New York City and Josh Boak in Washington contributed.

 This story has been updated to correct that a clubgoer, not a performer, helped Fierro subdue the gunman.